Macumbafeh/WeakAuras/README.md

 # WeakAuras Backport to 2.4.3 TBC

-Attempting to backport current weakauras to TBC for use on the Excalibur server
+Attempting to backport current weakauras to TBC for use on the Netherwing server

 ## How To